 Another method to optimize for the “From Sources Across the Web” SERP feature is to create and optimize content on your own site that thoroughly covers the relevant terms and concepts.

-By "seeding" references within your site’s content, you’re essentially creating a foundation of resources that others can reference and that Google can recognize as authoritative.
+By "seeding" references within your site’s content, you’re essentially creating a foundation of resources that others can reference and that search engines like Google can recognize as authoritative.

 It’s also beneficial to actively promote your content across social media, newsletters, and through partnerships.
 The more visibility your content gets, the more likely it is to be referenced by others, further boosting your chances of appearing in the SERP feature.